What are the best compostable nappies Australia has?

 |Super soft cover, no marks||Only suitable for home composting done by a specific method (hot composting)|

 |Healthier for the planet||Nappies may end up in landfills due to accepting composters|

 |Nappy breaks down in one compost cycle||Nappy shell(non-natural material) in direct contact with babies’ skin as U-pad not fully close on sides|

 |The convenience of a disposable nappy||Postage expense for smaller orders|

 We started to try out Eenee compostable nappies in the daytime and were unsure what to expect.
 At first, we had to get used to the fact that the nappy is not like any disposable nappy but an u-pad.
 At first, we thought the nappy was too small, but the U-pad doesn’t completely close at the sides when fitted on the baby.

-We were very impressed with the Eenee nappies’ performance and amazed how the Velcro in the pull-up kept the nappy in place.
+We were impressed with the Eenee nappies’ performance and amazed at how the Velcro in the pull-up kept the nappy in place.
 (We honestly expected this to fail).
 In addition, the pull-ups are super elastic to assist the nappy in staying in position.

 After a while, we felt confident trying out Eenee compostable nappies at night, and we are happy to say that Eenee didn’t disappoint us.

 ‘Eenee has not only the best compostable nappies in Australia, but did you know they are also the ONLY compostable nappies endorsed by Compost Australia.’